The Cleveland Museum of Art

 Description

-The foreground of this print shows travelers enjoying an evening meal at an inn, with the proprietor looking pleased at the gusto of her guests.
-In the background, another traveler is gratefully relaxing in a large wooden tub filled with hot natural spring water, having discarded his robe next to the bath.
-Shimosuwa is the only stop along the Kisokaidō—a road running from Nibonbashi in Edo (now Tokyo) to Sanjō Ōhashi in Kyoto—with a natural hot spring.
-The print series was a collaboration between Hiroshige and Keisai Eisen (1791–1848).- (R. E. Lewis, Inc., California, sold to Kelvin and Eleanor Smith)?-1985The Kelvin Smith Collection, Cleveland, OH, given by Mrs. Kelvin [Eleanor Armstrong] Smith [1899-1998] to the Cleveland Museum of Art1985-The Cleveland Museum of Art, Cleveland, OH
+This print shows travelers enjoying a meal at an inn, with the innkeeper looking pleased at the guests’ enthusiasm.
+In the background, another traveler is gratefully relaxing in a wooden tub filled with hot natural spring water, having discarded his robe next to the bath.
+Shimosuwa was the only stop along the Kisokaidō—a 534-kilometer (332-mile) road running from Nihonbashi in Edo (now Tokyo) to Sanjō Ōhashi in Kyoto—with a natural hot spring.
+The print series was a collaboration between Utagawa Hiroshige and Keisai Eisen (1790–1848).- (R. E. Lewis, Inc., California, sold to Kelvin and Eleanor Smith)?–1985The Kelvin Smith Collection, Cleveland, OH, given by Mrs. Kelvin [Eleanor Armstrong] Smith [1899-1998] to the Cleveland Museum of Art1985–The Cleveland Museum of Art, Cleveland, OH

 Source URL: